 - You do NOT need a physical exam in order to start birth control.

 - Teens do NOT need a parent’s consent to visit our clinic.

 - Everything you share with us will be kept private unless confidentiality violates state law.

-- Involve your partner in your decisions about birth control.
+Involve your partner in your birth control decision

 - Tell your partner your concerns and feelings about the risk of pregnancy.

-- And no matter which birth control method you choose, talk to your partner about using condoms to protect both of you from HIV and other sexually transmitted infections.
+- No matter which birth control method you choose, talk to your partner about using condoms to protect both of you from HIV and other sexually transmitted infections.